daiphuongngo/Multi-Version-NLP-Pipeline-for-Medical-Questions-Clustering-LSA-KMeans-to-BERT-Hybrid-Spectral/README.md

 > v1.1-v1.2 (TF-IDF + LSA + KMeans)

 Early baselines using bag-of-words and tags.
-These runs already produced a recognizable medical taxonomy, such as pregnancy, skin, dental, mental health, etc.—but they also suffered from one or two "mega-clusters" mixing general pain/symptom questions.
+These runs already produced a recognizable medical taxonomy, such as pregnancy, skin, dental, mental health, etc. But they also suffered from one or two "mega-clusters" mixing general pain/symptom questions.

 > v1.3-v1.4 (TF-IDF + LSA + Spectral Clustering)